Zyra-V21/zk-ceaser/README.md

 ### Important Disclaimer

 This software is developed for **research and development only**. **It has not been audited for production use**.
-Commercial use is restricted to ensure responsible deployment of cryptographic technolo[...]
+Commercial use is restricted to ensure responsible deployment of cryptographic technologies.

+We believe privacy-preserving technology should be accessible to all, and that responsible development is the foundation of meaningful adoption.
+While the cryptographic industry races toward deployment, we choose to prioritize education, transparency, and proper security validation first.

+ZK-CEASER represents our commitment to advancing privacy as a fundamental right, not merely as a product.
+By sharing this research openly, we aim to foster a community of developers who understand both the potential and responsibility that comes with cryptographic implementations.

+Unlike the common "deploy first, apologize later" approach seen in many Web3 projects, we advocate for a foundation of robust cryptographic principles, thorough testing, and community review before any production deployment.
+This approach may take longer, but creates the trust necessary for meaningful adoption of privacy technology.

 ### License Summary